i-ambale/Querying-in-Notebooks/README.md

 Clone this repository.

-Open the notebook Basic_SQL_Queries.ipynb using Jupyter Notebook or upload it to Google Colab.
+Open the notebook Querying-in-Notebooks.ipynb using Jupyter Notebook or upload it to Google Colab.

 Ensure the Northwind.db file is accessible in the same directory.